Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Introduction:

 \section{Introduction:}

-Colloidal microgel particles, comprising chemically cross-linked three-dimensional polymer networks, are compressible {and} deformable and {can swell and shrink in response} to external stimuli such as temperature, pressure, pH, ionic strength, solvent medium, cross-linking density, etc~\cite{snowden1996colloidal,lyon2004microgel,lyon2012polymer,fernandez2003osmotic,cho2009tunable}.
+Colloidal microgel particles, comprising chemically cross-linked three-dimensional polymer networks, are compressible, deformable, and { swell and shrink in response} to external stimuli such as temperature, pressure, pH, ionic strength, solvent medium, etc.~\cite{snowden1996colloidal,lyon2004microgel,lyon2012polymer,fernandez2003osmotic,buratti2025copolymer,cho2009tunable,vlassopoulos2014tunable}.
 Poly(N-isopropylacrylamide) or PNIPAM is one such thermo-responsive microgel.
-Aqueous suspensions of PNIPAM particles undergo a reversible volume phase transition at a volume phase transition temperature, VPTT, of approximately 33$^{\circ}$C~\cite{heskins1968solution}.
-The interaction between microgel particles is governed by a combination of steric hindrance, screened {C}oulombic repulsion, hydrophobicity and van der Waals interaction~\cite{minami2019rheological, rasmusson2004flocculation}.
-Below the VPTT, the solvent-polymer interaction dominates and PNIPAM microgels behave as hydrophilic particles.
-They remain swollen by imbibing water and interact mainly \textit{via} steric repulsion~\cite{minami2016rheological, minami2019rheological}.
-With an increase in temperature, the particles shrink in size by expelling water and become hydrophobic above the VPTT, leading to a loss of steric repulsion.
-Charges on the microgel surfaces, arising from the charged initiators and polar cross-linkers used during synthesis, can still electrostatically stabilize the microgels above the VPTT~\cite{misra2024effect}.
+Aqueous suspensions of PNIPAM particles undergo a reversible volume phase transition at a volume phase transition temperature, VPTT, of approximately 33$^{\circ}$C~\cite{heskinS1968solution,franco2025soft}.
+The interaction between microgel particles is governed by a combination of steric hindrance, screened Coulombic repulsion, hydrophobicity, and van der Waals interaction~\cite{minami2019rheological, rasmusson2004flocculation}.
+Below the VPTT, solvent-polymer interaction dominates and PNIPAM microgels behave as hydrophilic particles.
+They {swell by absorbing} water and interact mainly \textit{\textit{via}} steric repulsion~\cite{minami2016rheological, minami2019rheological}.
+The particles become hydrophobic when suspension temperature is raised above the VPTT.
+They shrink in size by expelling water in a process that leads to a loss of steric repulsion.
+Charges on the microgel surfaces, arising from charged initiators and polar cross-linkers used during synthesis, can electrostatically stabilize the microgels above the VPTT~\cite{misra2024effect,town2019understanding}.